 Dependent on the percentage of tuition and fees that Ch.
 33 is covering the student is responsible for any remaining balance not covered by the VA.
 Minimum monthly payments will need to be made on your student account in order to avoid late fees and/or finance charges on the portion of the bill the VA is not covering which could include but is not limited to parking permits, book store charges (including books), meal plans, etc. Once UMKC receives the funding for the portion of tuition and fees that the VA is covering any late fee and finance charges accrued on that amount will be removed by the Cashiers and Collections Office.

 Questions about eligibility or benefits associated with Ch.
 33 must be directed to the VA at 1-888-442-4551.
 A letter from the Department of Veteran Affairs to students with information about bill can be found here.
 Helpful Pamphlets and Factsheets about Ch.
 33 can be found here.

-For the first time in history, service members enrolled in the Post-9/11 GI Bill program will be able to transfer unused educational benefits to their spouses or children starting Aug.
+Service members enrolled in the Post-9/11 GI Bill program may be able to transfer unused educational benefits to their spouse or children starting Aug.
 1, 2009.
 Click here for information from the VA on eligibility and how to apply for TEB.

 The Yellow Ribbon Program is a provision of the Post-9/11 Veteran’s Educational Assistance Act of 2008.
 UMKC has voluntarily entered into an open ended agreement with the VA to fund tuition and fee expenses that exceed the in-state tuition rate at UMKC.
 Visit the Yellow Ribbon Program website for the degree programs that qualify for this benefit for the current academic year.
 UMKC's participation in the Yellow Ribbon Program is outlined in the chart below.